rimini-protokoll/the_walks/static/texts/it.md

   Finanziato dal Fonds Darstellende Künste with funds from the Federal Government Commissioner for Culture and the Media e del Senate Department for Culture and Europe.

+  The Rumanian version was supported by the Goethe-Institut Bukarest.

+  The Spanish version is commissioned by the Goethe-Institut Mexiko.
 medias:
   - it_bee5Zah7
   - it_ahvo7Cee